 Grants

-New Program Grant
+New or Reinvigorated Program Grant

 The new program being applied for must be sustainable and not a one-time program.
-The association is willing to provide a maximum of $750.00 every three years to camps whose applications are approved.
+The association is willing to provide a maximum of $1000.00 every three years to camps whose applications are approved.
 The aim is to have the CANSPEI share in the cost of new programming ideas, not fund the whole project.

 Examples of new program or proposal ideas: